 Philosophers apply words like right and wrong, and related words like permissible, impermissible, obligatory, and supererogatory only to actions.
 This usage tracks natural language pretty closely.

 In natural language, however, we sometimes also use words like good and bad to describe actions (we say, "That was a good thing to do" and so forth).
 In philosophy, we avoid this ambiguity by agreeing to use the words good and bad to describe only things other than actions.
-We can use them, for instance, to describe objects (e.g. "That is a good pen"), characteristics (e.g. "Cowardice is bad, but cruelty is worse") and states of affairs (e.g. "Being dead really isn't as bad as everyone thinks").
+We can use the words good and bad, for instance, to describe objects (e.g. "That is a good pen"), characteristics (e.g. "Cowardice is bad, but cruelty is worse") and states of affairs (e.g. "Being dead really isn't as bad as everyone thinks").

 Importantly, we can also use the words good and bad to describe agents—beings which perform actions.
 Notice that when we describe an agent as good or bad, we typically mean something different than when we describe a non-agent as good or bad (compare "That is a good computer" to "She is a good person"): only when we speak of agents do we mean bad in the sense of evil, and good as the contrary.
 When philosophers need to make the distinction explicit, they refer to the kind of good and bad that can apply to agents as moral good and bad, and the kind of good and bad that applies to non-agents as nonmoral good and bad.
 Be aware that philosophers often will not make the distinction explicit—since it is something that is introduced early in exposure to ethical theory, most philosophers will assume that their readers are familiar with the distinction and that context will make clear whether they are referring to moral or nonmoral good and bad at a given time.

 A complete ethical theory will tells us the precise meaning of all of the terms we have just surveyed, in the sense that it will tell us: